Colin Tilney: Education and personal life

+Tilney married Emira Samia Jazairy, an Algerian princess working as a nurse in London.
+They had a daughter Lucy.
+That marriage ended in divorce.
+He married Dr Hilary Jones in 1968 and had another daughter Beatrice, known as ‘Bee’, who predeceased him in 2023.
+Tilney and Jones also divorced and in 1979 he moved to Toronto, Ontario, Canada to live with a new partner, William Emigh, an English teacher, whom he married in 2008.
+Emigh died in November 2022.

+Tilney died in Victoria, British Columbia, Canada on 17 December 2024, aged 91.

+Professional life

-Born in London, Tilney studied music and modern languages at Cambridge University, studied harpsichord with Mary Potts at King's College, Cambridge, and became a student of Gustav Leonhardt.
-After graduation at Cambridge he spent several years as an opera coach and piano accompanist at Sadler's Wells Theatre and the New Opera Company, following which he focused his energies on teaching and performing on early keyboard instruments.
+Tilney studied harpsichord with Mary Potts and became a student of Gustav Leonhardt.
+He first worked as a piano accompanist at Sadler's Wells Theatre and the New Opera Company, but soon focused his energies on teaching and performing on early keyboard instruments.
 In 1964 he was the harpsichordist under the direction of Igor Stravinsky for the second Columbia recording of The Rake's Progress.

 Life and work in Canada

 In 1979 Tilney moved to Canada and settled in Toronto, where he continued to teach privately and at the Royal Conservatory of Music.
-He performed with Tafelmusik Baroque Orchestra and the Toronto Consort, as well as touring to Asia, Australia, Europe and Great Britain.
+He performed with Tafelmusik Baroque Orchestra and the Toronto Consort, as well as touring in Asia, Australia, Great Britain and elsewhere in Europe.
 In 1985 he formed the chamber ensemble Les Coucous Bénévoles, which regularly commissions new music by Canadian composers.
-He taught for several seasons at the Dartington Summer Festival in Totnes, England.
+He taught for several seasons at the Dartington International Summer School in Totnes, England.
 He has been recorded for radio broadcast by the BBC and CBC, which has issued CDs of his performances.
-In 2002 Tilney moved to Victoria, British Columbia, where he continues to teach and perform.
+In 2002 Tilney moved to Victoria, British Columbia, where he continued to teach and perform.

-Performance philosophy

-Tilney is well known for his historically informed approach to performance practice, performing on original instruments or copies thereof, largely using contemporary scores.
+Tilney died on 17 December 2024, at the age of 91.